Divinity-dev/Vet_clinic/README.md

 # 📖 [vet_clinic] <a name="about-project"></a>

->This is a data base project for an animal vet store.

 **[vet_clinic]** is a data base system for a vet clinic detailing the animals, animal owners and vet stores